 Yeppoon’s Return Serviceman’s League has amassed a large amount of interesting military paraphernalia.

-The Yeppoon RSL Museum houses a collection of over 5000 artifacts including local stories, war diaries and logs that have, not just local significance but also international significance.
+The Yeppoon RSL Museum houses a collection of over 5000 artefacts including local stories, war diaries and logs that have, not just local significance but also international significance.
 One of the treasures was a log book kept by Ron Jarvis, who was a prisoner in the Second World War from 1942 to 1945.
 The log contains details of the daily struggles Mr Jarvis experienced, along with sketches, poems, names and details of his fellow prisoners.

 Memorabilia relates mostly to twentieth-century Australian military history in general, especially as it has affected the Capricorn region and its people.
 The Museum received its first donation in 1947 when a local resident, Miss Barry, donated her uncle’s Crimean War medals and sword.
 The DFC of Squadron Leader Eric Jarman is on display in a dedicated display case, along with the log book of his Lancaster bomber’s last flight over Germany.